We've compiled the FAQs we receive from contractors regarding the legislation changes.

 What are my options if the Client deems that I am caught by IR35 and I want to contest?

-Please be aware that the Client has a responsibility to exercise ‘reasonable care’ on making determinations and further detail around what this means is expected in the consultation.
+Please be aware that the Client has a responsibility to exercise ‘reasonable care’ in making determinations.

 What happens if I disagree with the outcome?

-If you’re unable to tweak your working methods in order to remain outside IR35, then you will have no choice but to accept the deductions if you want to continue in the role post April 2020.
-You can appeal your status with HMRC through your tax return, so you should speak to your accountant for more details on going down this route.
+If you’re unable to tweak your working methods in order to remain outside IR35, then you will have no choice but to accept the deductions if you want to continue in the role post-April 2021.
+You can appeal your status with the End Client, following the client-led disagreement process.
+The End Client will have 45 days to respond to your appeal.
+Alternatively, you can appeal your status with HMRC through your tax return.
+You should speak to your accountant for more details on going down this route.

-Will it put my company at risk of further IR35 claims if I am deemed as inside IR35 post April 2020?
+Will it put my company at risk of further IR35 claims if I am deemed as inside IR35 post-April 2021?

 HMRC have confirmed they will not make retrospective claims against limited companies if they change their status from outside to inside IR35.
 However, we would always exercise caution as there have been circumstances where this has happened in the Public sector.

 How will it work for future roles?